sergiodxa/grial/README.md

   return require('@grial/connector-rest')({ REST_ENDPOINT: SWAPI_ENDPOINT })
 }
 ```

+That way the real connector receive the required variable but you can use a custom one with a any name.

 ## Create a `model`
 A model it's an async function who receive the connectors and environment variables and return a new object, your real model.
 That object it's intended to receive the arguments and HTTP request object from your resolvers and have your business logic.